 We are always one question away from believing!

 Are we really in the pursuit of truth, or do we just want to stay in a perpetual state of uncertainty?

 At some point in life, we all must exercise faith.
 Faith isn’t limited only to the realm of the spiritual or religious.
 In many areas of life, we must carefully consider the options and evidence, and then we step forward – not based on absolute certainty, but based on adequate and sufficient reasons to do so.
 We still have unanswered questions, but faith propels us forward.

-Christianity is faith-based and there is no way around that.
+Christianity is faith-based, and there is no way around that.
 At some point, we must be willing to jump out of the vortex!
-Christianity makes the most sense of the world around me and gives me many valid reasons to believe, but yes, there are still puzzling concerns.
-Yet, this should not hinder belief and we must step out of the vortex and onto solid ground.
+Christianity makes the most sense of the world around me and gives me valid reasons to believe, but yes, there are still puzzling concerns.
+This should not hinder belief, and we must step out of the vortex onto solid ground.

 The earliest Christians were concerned with accuracy and truth.
 The historian Luke recorded the early events of Christianity in the New Testament books of Luke and Acts.
 The opening verses of Luke emphasize eyewitness testimony, careful investigation, and a desire to write an orderly account of events.
 The apostle Paul in the opening verses of 1 Corinthians 15 likewise emphasizes the truth being carefully passed on from a multitude of eyewitnesses.

 We may wish we had lived 2,000 years ago when Jesus was physically on earth, because then it would be so much easier to believe.
 Or would it be?
 When Jesus was on earth, some believed but others did not!
 A man claiming to be God in the flesh?
 God humbling himself and subjecting himself to death on a cross?
 Someone coming back to life?